Your membership has expired

 Roku Ultra LT

 The Roku Ultra LT is a slightly de-featured version of the regular Roku Ultra streamer, a top-rated model, and it’s only sold at Walmart.
 The main differences are that this version lacks a USB port, and the remote doesn’t have a headphone jack for private listening.
 It comes with a voice remote and an HDMI cable.
-Note that the price was $34 during the holidays.
+Note that we’ve seen the price as low $34 during the holidays last year.

 Get discounts, product recommendations, and buying advice from the shopping experts at CR.
 Sign up for our ShopSmart newsletter.